The Beginners Guide to Feeding Garden Birds

 The buffet you set out can significantly influence the variety of wild birds that visit your garden.
 Straight seeds such as sunflower hearts, rich in oil and nutrients, are a favourite among many bird species due to their high energy content and ease of consumption.
 Peanuts are another all time favourite, but it's important to offer them in rigid mesh feeders to prevent birds from choking on large pieces, specially during nesting seasons.

-Mealworms and Calciworms are an excellent source of protein, especially valuable during the breeding season when birds need extra energy to raise their young fledglings.
+Dried mealworms and dried calciworms are an excellent source of protein, especially valuable during the breeding season when birds need extra energy to raise their young fledglings.
 These wriggly treats are loved by robins, blue tits, and other insect eating birds all year round as well.

 Suet products are packed with calories and provide the high energy necessary for birds to survive the colder months.
 These are particularly favoured by starlings, woodpeckers, and nuthatches.
 These products come in balls, blocks and pellet form and are a staple in most bird feeding gardens.